Fruithut/INF214_Assignments/AccountAndGCD/AccountAndGCD.md

 ### Proof of "gcd"

+NB: The proof lacks justification for the atomic blocks (await-rule in concurrent-block (co)) and the proof obligations are usually not written with {} braces.

 Prove that if the program terminates, it does so in a state where x=gcd(n,m):

 We know that the following properties hold for gcd: